How did you come along with your definition of Life after my last post ‘I Dare you to Define Life?’

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Two ‘Must’ Characteristics to Define Life
+Please use the Social Network links just below to share this information from The Explanation, Two ‘Must’ Characteristics to Define Life